jlrickert/jlrickert/README.md

 ### Hi there, I'm Jared 👋

-I am a Software Engineer with expertise in the node eco system.
+I am a Software Engineer.

-Some of my notable projects that I have been working on recently

-- 🧠 [knutjs](https://github.com/jlrickert/knutjs) - Knowledge utilitizes for managing a sharable second brain

 <!--
 **jlrickert/jlrickert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.